krasch/quickargs/README.md

 ![Build Status](https://travis-ci.org/krasch/yaml_argparse.svg)

-Takes a yaml config file and builds a parser for command line arguments around it.
+Takes a YAML config file and builds a parser for command line arguments around it.
+This allows you to easily overwrite default settings by passing command line arguments to your program.
 Supports nested arguments and auto-enforces parameter types.

 #### This config file...